v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 2) Make sure the game is installed on a **SSD.**

-3) Perform a Cyberclean **Cyberclean** Boot up the game and see if the problem is resolved.
+3) Perform a **Cyberclean** Then boot up the game and see if the problem is resolved.

 4) Check your Graphics Driver is up to date or and reinstall it.